Title: Section 1004.14 - Laboratory testing requirements for medical marihuana

 (2) For testing of unopened products, until stability studies have been completed, a registered organization may assign a tentative expiration date based on available stability information.
 The registered organization must concurrently have stability studies conducted by an approved laboratory to determine the actual expiration date of an unopened product.

 (3) For stability testing of both opened and unopened products, each brand shall retain a total THC and total CBD concentration in milligrams per single dose that is consistent with section 1004.11(c)(3).
-If stability testing demonstrates that a product no longer retains a consistent concentration of THC and CBD pursuant to section 1004.11(a)(2), the product shall be deemed no longer suitable for dispensing or consumption.
+If stability testing demonstrates that a product no longer retains a consistent concentration of THC and CBD pursuant to section 1004.11(a)(2) of this Part, the product shall be deemed no longer suitable for dispensing or consumption.
 The department may request further stability testing of a brand to demonstrate the ongoing stability of the product produced over time.

 (4) The department may waive any of the requirements of this subsection upon good cause shown.